Distress in cancer caregiving

 An informal or primary caregiver is an individual in a cancer patient's life that provides unpaid assistance and cancer-related care.
-Due to the typically late onset of cancer, caregivers are often the spouses and/or children of patients, but may also be parents, other family members, or close friends.
+Caregiving is defined as the processing of assisting someone who cannot care for themselves, which includes physical, mental, emotional, social, and spiritual needs.
+Due to the typically late onset of cancer, caregivers are often the spouses or children of patients, but may also be parents, other family members, or close friends.
+Taking care of family members at home is a complicated experience.
+The relationships involved constantly shift and change, in expected and unexpected ways.
+The expected or expected changes can negatively affect physical health, emotions, social life, and spiritual well-being of the caregiver.
 Informal caregivers are a major form of support for the cancer patient because they provide most care outside of the hospital environment.
 This support includes: